Arkansas English Learner Entrance and Exit Procedures

 TransACT ParentNotices is your resource for parent engagement compliance in your school district.
 Your subscription gives you access to parent engagement guidance, as well as expertly written forms or notices that are required by your district, state or the federal government.
 The notices are already translated into your priority languages by certified translators.

-For more information, please contact:
+For personalized support or additional information, please contact:

 Arkansas Department of Education